Neptune-Crypto/neptune-core/README.md

  - Enter the repository: `cd neptune-core`
  - Checkout the release branch `git checkout release`.
 (Alternatively, for the *unstable development* branch, skip this step.)

- - Build for release and put the binaries in your local path (`~/.cargo/bin/`): `cargo install --path .` (needs at least 3 GB of RAM and a few minutes)
+ - Build for release and put the binaries in your local path (`~/.cargo/bin/`): `cargo install --locked --path .` (needs at least 3 GB of RAM and a few minutes)

 ### Windows